AuroraXue/ManhattanHospital/README.md

 ![screenshot](doc/name.png)
 ![screenshot](doc/1.png)

-In this second project of GU4243/GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website.
+In this second project of GU4243/GR5243 Applied Data Science, we develop an app called QUALICARE.
+Exploratory Data Analysis and Visualization based on hospital Quality Indicator data based on shiny app, by using U.S. government open data released on the [data.gov](https://data.gov/) website.
 See [Project 2 Description](project2_desc.md) for more details.

 The **learning goals** for this project is: